hm3lamps/Currency-Strategy/README.md

 *Picking Portfolio by Currency Scoring*

-Scoring Mechanism for the Currency Set consisting of 19 currencies.
+Scoring Mechanism for the Currency Set consisting of 18 currencies wrt to USD.

 Data set from Jan 2010.
 Periodicity of Rebalance : 3 Months (Quarter)